Artificial Neural Networks and its Applications

 What are the types of Artificial Neural Networks?

-The feedforward neural network is one of the most basic artificial neural networks.
+- Feedforward Neural Network: The feedforward neural network is one of the most basic artificial neural networks.
 In this ANN, the data or the input provided travels in a single direction.
 It enters into the ANN through the input layer and exits through the output layer while hidden layers may or may not exist.
-So the feedforward neural network has a front propagated wave only and usually does not have backpropagation.
+So the feedforward neural network has a front-propagated wave only and usually does not have backpropagation.

-A Convolutional neural network has some similarities to the feed-forward neural network, where the connections between units have weights that determine the influence of one unit on another unit.
-But a CNN has one or more than one convolutional layers that use a convolution operation on the input and then pass the result obtained in the form of output to the next layer.
+- Convolutional Neural Network: A Convolutional neural network has some similarities to the feed-forward neural network, where the connections between units have weights that determine the influence of one unit on another unit.
+But a CNN has one or more than one convolutional layer that uses a convolution operation on the input and then passes the result obtained in the form of output to the next layer.
 CNN has applications in speech and image processing which is particularly useful in computer vision.

 Applications of Artificial Neural Networks

-When you log onto E-commerce sites like Amazon and Flipkart, they will recommend your products to buy based on your previous browsing history.
+- Marketing and Sales: When you log onto E-commerce sites like Amazon and Flipkart, they will recommend your products to buy based on your previous browsing history.
 Similarly, suppose you love Pasta, then Zomato, Swiggy, etc. will show you restaurant recommendations based on your tastes and previous order history.
 This is true across all new-age marketing segments like Book sites, Movie services, Hospitality sites, etc. and it is done by implementing personalized marketing.
-This uses Artificial Neural Networks to identify the customer likes, dislikes, previous shopping history, etc. and then tailor the marketing campaigns accordingly.
+This uses Artificial Neural Networks to identify the customer likes, dislikes, previous shopping history, etc., and then tailor the marketing campaigns accordingly.

-I am sure you all have heard of Siri, Alexa, Cortana, etc. and also heard them based on the phones you have!!!
+- Personal Assistants: I am sure you all have heard of Siri, Alexa, Cortana, etc., and also heard them based on the phones you have!!!
 These are personal assistants and an example of speech recognition that uses Natural Language Processing to interact with the users and formulate a response accordingly.
 Natural Language Processing uses artificial neural networks that are made to handle many tasks of these personal assistants such as managing the language syntax, semantics, correct speech, the conversation that is going on, etc.